smartprocure/mongochangestream/README.md

 An initial scan is performed while change stream events are handled.
 In order to prevent a potential race condition see the strategies section below.

-Resumption will take place if the inital sync doesn't complete and the server is restarted.
+If the inital scan doesn't complete for any reason (e.g., server restart) the scan will resume where it left off.
+This is deterministic since the collection scan is sorted by `_id`.
 Change streams will likewise resume from the last resume token upon server restarts.
-See the official MongoDB docs for more info:
+See the official MongoDB docs for more information on change stream resumption:

 https://www.mongodb.com/docs/manual/changeStreams/#std-label-change-stream-resume

+WARNING: If the Node process is stopped prior to receiving the initial change event for the collection there is a risk that changes to documents that took place while the server was restarting would be missed.

 ```ts
 import { ChangeStreamDocument, MongoClient } from 'mongodb'